BeAPI/beapi-frontend-framework/README.md

 If you don't want this feature you still can set BEA_LAZYSIZE to false in /functions/class-bea-images.php. it will turn the markup to basic img tag with srcset.

 Lazysize is also used for displaying background image in different sizes for differents viewports.
-Look at the Lazysize bgset documentation and the `page__header` or `hero` pattern in the LivingCSS.
+Look at the Lazysize bgset documentation and the `page__header` or `hero` pattern.